FAQs

 It may stain and bleach hair and colored fabrics, so wash your hands after you finish using TWYNEO cream.

-Your bottle of TWYNEO cream should be stored at room temperature (68 °F to 77 °F) and discarded 30 days after first opening.
+Your bottle of TWYNEO cream should be stored at room temperature (68°F–77°F or 20Cº–25ºC) and discarded 60 days after first opening.